 Public Use of Computers

 Visitors may use selected workstations in Research Services (1st Floor, Library Addition).
 These workstations provide basic Internet access to the library's electronic resources.
 Registration (good for one year and requiring a government-issued ID) is required to use these computers.
-Terminals for registering are available in Research Services and the 24/7 Study Area.

 Community users are welcome to bring their own laptops and use the SDSU wireless network.
 A simple registration procedure is required the first time of use.